 But I do not love the name lead magnet, because to me it takes the focus off what is truly most important.
 Instead, I like the name freemium.
 It is something you are giving away for free, but it should be high enough quality that we call it premium.
 So combine the two and you get freemium.
-I am not the only one who uses this word.
-I did not invent it or come up with it, but I love it.
 I want you to remember that the solution you are giving to people needs to be a premium level solution.

 Once you have a product idea, you’re going to have a whole bunch more problems that you need to solve in order to get that product out to your people.
 But the first step is the idea for the product.
 A very simple tool that you can use to solve a real problem without an enormous amount of time.

-So in summary, you get the right people on your email list by telling them exactly what problem you are going to solve for them.
+In summary, you build your ideal email list by telling people exactly what problem you are going to solve for them.
 And you keep people on your email list by making sure that the solution is very simple and does not take a lot of time for them to use.

 Once you’ve overcome those two hurdles, the problem and keeping it simple, what’s next?
 Well, you’ve got to package this in a way that looks attractive.
 It needs to, it does, it needs to look attractive.
 That’s part of what makes it a freemium.
 It’s part of what makes it look like something people would be willing to pay for.

-Next episode, episode #50, we are going to be diving deep into email subject lines.
-Yes, I have a freemium called The Subject Line Blueprint that you can get over at TheGoodnessSquad.com/subjectlineblueprint.
-But that freemium, it gives you a few tips, really focuses on just swipe files and templates that you can just drop your own words into and have a ready to go subject line.
+In episode #50, we are going to be diving deep into email subject lines.
+Yes, I have a product called The Subject Line Blueprint that you can get over at TheGoodnessSquad.com/subjectlineblueprint.
+But that really focuses on just swipe files and templates that you can just drop your own words into and have a ready to go subject line.